ozzie-lam/rebyte-docs/README.md

 description: Customizing AI copilots for your specific use cases
 ---

-# 👋 Welcome to Cortex
+# 👋 Welcome to ReByte

 ## Overview

-**Cortex** is a powerful AI application development platform that allows anyone to create customized AI assistants for themselves or their users.
-Cortex is built with three design principles in mind:
+**ReByte** is a powerful AI application development platform that allows anyone to create customized AI assistants for themselves or their users.
+ReByte is built with three design principles in mind:

 1. **Personalize**: Create custom AI assistants tailored to each team's unique needs.
 2. **Streamline**: Provide a robust environment ready for immediate deployment and scalable growth.